wove/rtd_demo/docs/source/documentation/individual_ecosystem_services_tools.md

 - **Proportion dissolved vs particulate:** Specify the proportion of P expected to be in dissolved rather than particulate form. *Default value is 0.3.*

 - **P critical accumulation threshold 1 (mg/l):** Specify the threshold in milligrams per litre (mg/L) below which accumulated P concentration is to be considered of no concern (oligotrophic).
-In the absence of site- specific information and requirements, 0.025mg/L is suggested, based on guidance from Dodds et al. (1998). *Default value is 0.025mg/L.*
+In the absence of site-specific information and requirements, 0.025mg/L is suggested, based on guidance from Dodds et al. (1998). *Default value is 0.025mg/L.*

 - **P critical accumulation threshold 2 (mg/l):** Specify the threshold in milligrams per litre (mg/L) above which accumulated P concentration is to be considered of no more than moderate concern (mesotrophic).
 In the absence of site-specific information and requirements, 0.075mg/L is suggested, based on guidance from Dodds et al. (1998). *Default value is 0.075mg/L. P critical load threshold 1 (kg/yr):** Specify the*threshold in kilograms P per year (kg/yr) below which accumulated P load is considered of no concern.
 In the absence of site-specific information or requirements, 0.01kg/yr is suggested. *Default value is 0.01kg*yr.

 - **P critical load threshold 2 (kg/yr):** Specify the threshold in kilograms P per year (kg/yr) above which accumulated P load is considered of significant concern.
-In the absence of site-specific information or require- ments, 0.1kg/yr is suggested. *Default value is 0.1kg/yr.*
+In the absence of site-specific information or requirements, 0.1kg/yr is suggested. *Default value is 0.1kg/yr.*

 - **Root zone to stream attenuation factor:** Specify the proportion of accumulated P remaining in the water that is routed to the stream.
 This parameter reflects P loss from attenuation in the rooting zone.
 Values from 0 to 1 are appropriate.
 The value should be set to reflect the proportion of accumulated P remaining in the water routed to the stream. **Note:** Not currently being used in the UK version. *Default value is 0.5.*